-Some of you may know that while I run this food and cocktail blog, my partner Alona runs the travel blog, Jet Set Together.
+Some of you may know that while I run this food and cocktail blog, my partner Alona runs a travel blog, Jet Set Together.
 This means I do quite a lot of traveling (and eating) all over the world.
 One of my favorite things to do is to take cooking classes in whatever country I am in.
 Earlier this year I spent a few weeks in Sri Lanka learning how to cook authentic Sri Lankan recipes from my homestay hosts.
 This article features my 5 best Sri Lankan recipes, and hopefully shows you a new cuisine to appreciate.

 Sri Lankan food is quite different than Indian food, believe it or not.
 I know, it surprised me too.
 However it ended up being a positive misunderstanding because I absolutely like Sri Lankan food more!
 I find the flavors to be much more balanced, and the subtropical influence (especially in regards to the seafood) is a huge plus.
 However the two cuisines do share a lot of similar spices, as can be seen by looking at my rich butter chicken.